Take It Easy! 4 Options for Easy Russian Short Stories

 Easy Russian Short Stories for Kids (and Adults)

 Remember that learning Russian with children’s short stories doesn’t just work for kids.
 Children’s stories can be extremely beneficial to adults as they are easy to understand, contain shorter words and are often simply fun!
-Below are five different stories and books of stories I shared with my son, along with tips on utilizing them to improve your own Russian skills.
+Below are four different stories and books of stories I shared with my son, along with tips on utilizing them to improve your own Russian skills.

 This is a great compilation of fairy tales in Russian.
 You can read seven fairy tales that have been shortened for your reading pleasure and include translations.
 Each one is no more than 10 pages long.